 Quantitatively linking operating parameters to fish productivity in Carpenter Reservoir and the Middle Bridge River is difficult due to the size of Carpenter Reservoir, the large degree of variation in reservoir elevation, and the lag time between reservoir elevations and population-level effects to fish.
-Despite these constraints, preliminary data and insights from BRGMON-4 suggest fish populations in the reservoir are affected by minimum and maximum reservoir elevation.
+Despite these constraints, preliminary data and insights from BRGMON-4 suggest fish populations are affected by reservoir elevation.
+Reservoir elevation affects fish in two ways: first, minimum elevation in the spring determines growing season productivity (i.e., food availability), and second, reservoir elevation affects the quality (e.g., suspended sediment, water temperature) and quantity of available habitat and the ease of access to preferred habitat.